From gourmet vegan burgers and ice cream to plant-based chicken wings, these guys got you covered!

 Vegan street food and food trucks are springing up everywhere to meet the demand for plant-based alternatives and are selling everything from meat-free burgers and hotdogs to grilled cheese.

-So to celebrate the rise is veganism on the street food scene I have put together 17 vegan food trucks and street food stalls to look out for in 2019.
+So to celebrate the rise in veganism on the street food scene I have put together 17 of the best vegan food trucks and street food stalls across the US & UK.

 1. Kambala Kitchen (UK)

-A great addition to the Bristol street food scene, Kabala kitchen serve up some awesome twists on comfort food classics.
+A great addition to the Bristol street food scene, Kabala kitchen serves up some awesome twists on comfort food classics.
 Food such as kebab plates and vegetable tagine is a particular hit.

 2. Bun Fiction (UK)

-Started in 2017 and another great addition to the vegan street food scene in Bristol.
+Started in 2017 and is another great addition to the vegan street food scene in Bristol.

 These rising stars are becoming increasingly famous in Bristol for their gourmet “Philly Cheesesteak” Sandwiches, the “bad motherclucker” and their dirty fries.